-Lecturer: Dr D.M.
-Eyers

-Prerequisite courses: Foundations of Computer Science, Algorithms I and Logic & Proof
+Lecturer: Dr D. Evans No. of lectures: 6 Prerequisite courses: Foundations of Computer Science, Algorithms I and Logic & Proof

 The aim of this course is to introduce programming in the Prolog language.
 Prolog encourages a different programming style to Java or ML and particular focus is placed on programming to solve real problems that are suited to this style.
 Practical experimentation with the language is strongly encouraged.